 I've been meaning to leave a review for a while, as I really enjoyed the authors oblivion series and now this one as well.
 The author has a great imagination and does some unique things to justify the LITRPG elements in both stories (which I appreciate, I don't like how system overlays are sometimes completely ignored despite how clearly artificial they are).
 Johnson brings creativity and good, expansive world building to the stories he writes.

-The main thing i think the author could work on to really improve these stories is a bit more planning and much more focus on brevity (which for RR is pretty minor to honest).
+The main thing i think the author could work on to really improve these stories is a bit more planning and much more focus on brevity (which for RR is pretty minor to be honest).
 There is a lot of power scaling/descaling as the MC gains some OP traits and they are quickly taken away or limited.
 This is really unsatisfying to read, given that most of us are here to enjoy progression.
 Maybe the authors realizes these powers are potentially story breaking, so limits them to keep tension, but either way the constant yo-yoing and Deus Ex Machina gets tedious and frustrating.

 I would also love if the authors would work refining the narrative and establishing more distinct character voices.
 There is an unnecessary reliance on overly flowerly language, which dilutes the narrative and makes all the character’s sound very similar.
 I used to struggle with this as well, where I would love pulling words out of the thesaurus without realizing it added very little to the story.